TyrusK/KakuroSolver/README.md

   * If tie, choose first or random?
   * Figure out if it could use numerical tricks
   * Could also do breadth first
+* 2: Find cell with the lowest number of options
+  * Follow both/all paths
+  * If solution is found, done
+  * if not, compare things done
+    * Implement commonalities using recursive stuff
+  * Go through cells with 2 options, then 3, etc
+  * Reset if anything is found

 # Tasks